What is infertility?

 - Another study from the Department of Medicine at Tampere University Hospital and Medical School at the University of Tampere Finland found that the rate of celiac disease among women reporting infertility was 4.1%.
 Although the exact reason for the increased risk remains unknown, the researchers suggested that female celiac patients who are not adhering to a gluten-free diet have a shortened reproductive period and early menopause.
 Males with celiac disease have shown gonadal dysfuction, which could also contribute to fertility complications.

-- The link between celiac disease and infertility is currently being evaluated by researchers at Molinette Hospital in Turin Italy.
-Early reports from their research suggest that the prevalence of celiac disease among women with unexplained infertility is 2.5% to 3.5% higher than the control population.
-They suggest that celiac disease represents a risk for abortion, low birth weight babies and short-breast feeding periods, all of which can be corrected with a gluten-free diet.
+- A study from researchers at Molinette Hospital in Turin Italy also looked at the link between celiac disease and infertility.
+Reports from their research suggest that the prevalence of celiac disease among women with unexplained infertility is 2.5% to 3.5% higher than the control population.
+They suggest that celiac disease represents a risk for abortion, low birth weight babies and short-breast feeding periods, all of which may be corrected with a gluten-free diet.